-For this article, we decided to put three solutions that make it possible to recover a formatted SD card to the test.
+For this article, we decided to put four solutions that make it possible to recover a formatted SD card to the test.
 Which came on top?
 Which is the easiest to use?
 Read on to find the answers to those questions, as well as detailed step-by-step instructions to guide you along the way.

 SD cards are convenient, versatile, and easy to use.
-Pop one in your camera, fill it with photos and videos and then move it to your computer where… Oops!
+Pop one in your camera, fill it with photos and videos, and then move it to your computer where… Oops!

-You’ve mixed them up again and formatted the wrong one.
-There, all the media inside is gone.
-Memories lost in the wind, hours of waiting for the perfect moment, the perfect take, lost forever.
-Thankfully, today we have specialized software that’s advanced enough to recover data from formatted SD cards and easy enough for everyone to use.
+No matter the reason, thankfully, today we have specialized software that is advanced enough to recover data from formatted SD cards and easy enough for everyone to use.

-Many SD cards look almost identical, even if they come from various manufacturers.
+Pro tip: Many SD cards look almost identical, even if they come from various manufacturers.
 Avoid mixing them up by purchasing SD cards that differ visually.
 If you believe they still look too similar, you can differentiate them by using colored markers on their labels.

 - ✅ If you delete the volume/partition where your files were stored, but don’t proceed with a format, you can get your files back.
 The volume will have been marked as “non-existent”, to be replaced in the future.
 However, the volume’s structure and contents still exist.